o3de/o3de.org/content/docs/userguide/graphics-rendering-truetype.md

+description: ' Learn more about TrueType fonts in &ALYlong;. '
+slug: graphics-rendering-truetype
+title: TrueType Fonts
+---
 # TrueType Fonts<a name="graphics-rendering-truetype"></a>

 CryFont is used to generate font textures that are required to render text on the screen\.
 The various features of font rendering can be seen by using the `r_DebugFontRendering` console variable\.
 For more information, see [Configuring Console Variables](console-intro.md#configuring-console-variables-cvars)\.